-☐ Open the Time > E Basic Settings dialog.
-UTC) field displays the current date and time with reference to Universa d (UTC).
-UTC is the same worldwide and does not take local time shifts - ystem time field comes from the System time (UTC) plus the Local offset possible shift due to daylight saving time. time from PC butto Based on the valu time (UTC) field: T ce apply the time of your computer to the System time field, click the Set in.
-It is in the Local offset [min] field, the device calculates the time in the System he System time ( UTC ) comes from the System time minus the Local offset possible shift due to daylight saving time. the source with the eld displays the origin of the time data.
-The device automatically selects be greatest accuracy. ially local . ve and the device receives a valid NTP packet, the device sets its time The Local offset [m Coordinated (UTC nin] value specifies the difference in minutes between Universal Time C) and local time. button.
-The devic ice to determine the time zone on your PC, click the Set time from PC e calculates the difference between local time and Universal Time C), and enters the difference into the Local offset [min] field.
-Note: The device pro ovides the option to obtain the local offset from a DHCP server. ☐ Apply the settings s temporarily.
-To do this, click the 🗸 button.
+Open the Time > Basic Settings dialog. • The System time (UTC) field displays the current date and time with reference to Universal Time Coordinated (UTC).
+UTC is the same worldwide and does not take local time shifts into account.
+The time in the System time field comes from the System time (UTC) plus the Local offset [min] value and a possible shift due to daylight saving time.
+To make the device apply the time of your computer to the System time field, click the Set time from PC button.
+Based on the value in the Local offset [min] field, the device calculates the time in the System time (UTC) field: The System time (UTC) comes from the System time minus the Local offset [min] value and a possible shift due to daylight saving time.
+The Time source field displays the origin of the time data.
+The device automatically selects the source with the greatest accuracy.
+The source is initially $local$.
+When NTP is active and the device receives a valid NTP packet, the device sets its time source to ntp .
+The Local offset [min] value specifies the difference in minutes between Universal Time Coordinated (UTC) and local time.
+To cause the device to determine the time zone on your PC, click the Set time from PC button.
+The device calculates the difference between local time and Universal Time Coordinated (UTC), and enters the difference into the Local offset [min] field.
+No ote: The device provides the option to obtain the local offset from a DHCP server. П Apply the settings temporarily.
+To do this, click the button